nihilc/theme-tmux/README.md

 - time - show time HH:MM

 > [!WARNING]
-> At the moment, you should add at least one module on each side of the status
+> You should add at least one module on each side of the status

 #### Customizing Modules

-You can change the icon, color and text displayed in each module:
+You can change the icon, text and colors displayed in each module:

 ```sh
 set -g @theme_module_<module_name>_<option>